 PROGRAM TOTAL CREDITS: Path One is designed for applicants having a BSN degree which leads to a DNP degree with clinical specialty certification, a DNP Project, leadership development, and translation of research into practice (minimum of 78 credits; Michigan RN license required, required graduate-level statistics course prerequisite).
 Path Two is a post-Master's option for those who have a clinical specialty that leads to DNP degree with a focus on clinical inquiry, leadership development, and translation of research into practice (minimum of 43 credits; Michigan RN license required and specialty Certification).
 Path Three is an option intended for an applicant with a Master's degree without a clinical specialty, which leads to a DNP degree with clinical specialty, a DNP project, leadership development, and translation of research into practice (minimum of 78 credits; Michigan RN license required).
-Path 4 is an option for post-MSN students with APRN specialty certification who desire a second specialty; a gap analysis is required.
+Additionally, post-MSN students who are already APRN specialty certified may opt to include a second specialty; a gap analysis is required.